top1944/duckuments/docs/atoms_85_fall2017_projects/16_distrubuted_est/30-final-project-report-fleet-communication.md

 |Network Traffic|No traffic monitored|**Can see traffic on the network but no useful information extracted**|Able to isolate duckiebot traffic|Able to identify specific packets|Able to visualize routing of specific packages|
 |Network Topology (centralized and decentralized)|Network cannot be established|Initial Network can be established, but no new nodes can connect to the network, not robust to connection loses|Initial Network can be established, new nodes can connect but not reliably, not robust to connection loses|Initial Network can be established, new nodes can connect/leave dynamically, but not robust to connection loses|**Initial Network can be established, new nodes can connect/leave dynamically, and robust to connection loses**|

-## Future avenues of development {fleet-communication-final-next-steps}
+## Future avenues of development {fleet-messaging-final-next-steps}

 ### One push solution for package setup/installation